 Teaching Visual Impairment

-A specialist in Ohio typically may work at a state school for the blind as a classroom teacher, within a public school district as a classroom/itinerant/consulting teacher, or for a MR/DD program as a consultant to classroom teachers.
+Work in a state school for the blind, a public school as an itinerant teacher or as a consultant to classroom teachers.

 Ohio State academic programs are designed to prepare students for licensure or certification in Ohio.
 If you plan to pursue licensure or certification in a state other than Ohio, please review state educational requirements for licensure and certification at go.osu.edu/onground.